RNacho/Pulse400/README.md

 ### WARNING ###

 This is quite new software and there are undoubtedly bugs in it.
 If the PWM signal stops and your quadcopter crashes on your neighbours new Ferrari, or worse, his newborn child, I assume no responsibility at all.
+The same applies if your expensive ESCs or brushless motors can fire and burn to a crisp.
+See the LICENSE file for more info.

 ### Platform dependencies & prerequisites ###